ASL University | Checklist | Lessons | Signs | Products | Resources | Lifeprint

 A bilingual-bicultural approach to teaching ASL to hearing students can also be effective.
 Just as the use of ASL can help Deaf students learn English, English can help hearing students learn ASL.

-The problem with allowing hearing students to use their voice is that they tend to jabber away excessively and never get down to signing and never develop serious signing skills.
+The problem with allowing Hearing students to use their voice is that they tend to jabber away excessively and never seriously focus on signing and never develop fluent signing skills.

 Two approaches to a bi-bi classroom:

 1. A dual-modality class.
 This means allowing students to voice at least part of the time.
-If you decide to do this I recommend a 90 / 10 split.
-The class should maintain at least a 90% no-voice environment.
-This goes for us Deaf instructors too.
-If you don't feel comfortable voicing for yourself or you don't like relying on lip-reading then consider having an interpreter come in the first day.
-Allowing students to voice their questions can really get the class off to a fast start and make use of the student's linguistic foundation.
-Then require voices off for the rest of the semester.
+If you decide to do this I recommend temporarily using an interpreter.
+If you have the resources, consider having an interpreter come in the first day and allow students to voice their questions and then sign your responses and have the interpreter voice your responses to the students.
+That can really get the class off to a fast start by making of the students' pre-existing linguistic foundation.
+Then dismiss the interpreter and require voices off for the rest of the semester.

-Hearing instructors have a bigger challenge because on the second day of class the students know that the instructor can still hear thus creating temptation for the students to simply voice their questions.
+Hearing instructors who voice the first day of class -- have a bigger challenge because on the second day of class the students know that the instructor can still hear thus creating temptation for the students to simply voice their questions.
 Such being the case, Hearing instructors might want to consider setting up an environment whereby if a student wants to use their voice they have to be wearing the "hearing necklace" or standing in the "hearing circle" or some other control method.

-2. Use a no-voice class but incorporate written English.
-If you are going for a totally "non-voice" environment, make sure you have plenty of pre-made overheads or computer projections in the student's native language to provide quick linguistic support at appropriate times in your teaching.
+2. A completely no-voice class that makes use of a limited amount of written or typed English.
+If you are going for a totally "non-voice" environment, make sure you have plenty of pre-made slides or visuals that are easy to understand pictures or are in the student's native language to provide quick linguistic support at appropriate times in your teaching.

 Don't like either of those ideas?
-Then consider holding separate voiced sessions on other days or have an ASL lab where students can use their native language to seek answers to questions that are on their mind.
+Then consider holding separate voiced sessions only on certain days or have an ASL lab where students can use their native language to seek answers to questions that are on their mind.

 © Lifeprint Institute